-Upbeat wedding recessional songs is a lit way to exit.
+Upbeat wedding recessional songs are a lit way to exit.
 If you plan to test your dance steps before the reception proper, here’s your genre.
 And you’ll be putting your guests in the mood to dance their weights off too.
 Upbeat songs feature new wedding songs and go all the way back to their classics.
 This genre of songs spurs on the adrenaline because they are quite filled with high energy.
 “Signed, sealed, and delivered” by Stevie Wonder, “Love on top” by Beyoncé, “This will be me” by Natalie Cole, etc. These are some of the upbeat songs that move your bodies to the floor.

 - Anything Could Happen by Ellie Goulding